 The evaluation of students learning is an integral part of the learning process.
-The evaluation emphasises the student's ability to develop action competence by linking theory and practice.
-In the first semester, this is evaluated on the basis of written group and individual assignments, the student's contribution to the class and oral exams.
+The evaluation emphasises the student s ability to develop action competence by linking theory and practice.
+In the first semester, this is evaluated on the basis of written group and individual assignments, the student s contribution to the class and oral exams.
 Evaluation in later semesters depends on the courses chosen.
 Contents:

 The program consists of the following parts: 1.
 An elective introduction to agroecology: The ecology of food and farming systems (5 credits) (PAE301), web-based 2.
-Core courses in agroecology emphasising farming and food systems (30 credits) (from 2011 PAE302, previous PAE302 and PAE303).
-Five ECTS at 100 level in foreign language is accepted in the degree for students at the M-AE program 'European master'.
+Core courses in agroecology emphasising farming and food systems (30 credits) (PAE302 and PAE303).
 Student guidance:

 The courses in the first autumn semester are based on facilitated project work.
-Students are advised regarding future courses and thesis work.
+Students are also advised regarding their study plan and future thesis work.
 Later these issues are followed up during seminars about every two weeks (for students who stay on the UMB campus) or by e-mail (students who choose to continue elsewhere).
 Quality assurance:

-You can find general information on evaluations of study programmes at UMB here: http://www.umb.no/quality-assurance/article/umbs-evaluation-of-study-programmes The department and teachers make active use of the students' feedback from the UMB web-based course evaluation system to improve the courses, and they report on actions taken.
+The department and teachers make active use of the students feedback from the UMB web-based course evaluation system to improve the courses, and they report on actions taken.
 In addition, regular evaluation meetings are held between students and teachers in the first semester, and a written evaluation report is produced.

+Master in Aquaculture

-Master of Science in Animal Breeding and Genetics Language of instruction: English.
+Language of instruction: English.